D.C. Workers’ Compensation Basics

 You may be able to receive compensation for medical care or lost wages from the Office of Workers’ Compensation’s Special Fund Unit.
 Additionally, you may have grounds to file a personal injury lawsuit against your employer.
 Injured or ill employs are generally prohibited from suing their employers directly.
 However, by failing to carry the required workers’ comp insurance, employers open themselves to personal liability for injuries and damages.

-At May Lightfoot, PLLC, our exceptional attorneys can help you understand your rights and explore all of your options for compensation.
+At Lightfoot Law, PLLC, our exceptional attorneys can help you understand your rights and explore all of your options for compensation.

 Does D.C. workers’ compensation only cover full-time employees?